breakintoprogram/agon-bbc-basic/README.md

 ### Assembling and Running

-This project is designed to be assembled and linked using the [Zilog ZDS II toolkit](https://t.co/dT5DHWYcB5).
-You will also need a ZUSBSC00100ZACG USB Smart Cable to connect to the Agon in order to upload this to download and run.
+This project is designed to be assembled and linked using the Zilog ZDS II toolkit - see the [readme](https://github.com/breakintoprogram/agon-mos/blob/main/README.md#build) in MOS for more details.

 NB:
-- It currently compiles to load in RAM at &40000, so can be downloaded once compiled.
+- The project is configured to download this to RAM at &40000 via the ZDS cable
 - Source level debugging not working correctly as this runs in a 64K Z80 segment in the eZ80 RAM

+Of course you can just copy the latest bbcbasic.bin file to the Agon SD card

 ### License